Putin “earns a billion dollars a day” .. Buying Russian oil increases the suffering of Ukrainians

 Gas

 For many European countries, cutting natural gas is more difficult than oil, and at present, alternative supplies of LNG, which can be transported by sea, remain limited, especially in Central and Eastern Europe.
-The switch to major alternative producers such as the United States, Qatar or Canada could take years.
+The switch to major alternative producers such as the United States, Qatar or Canada might take years.

 The European Union’s Executive Committee has laid out a plan to cut Russian gas imports by two-thirds by the end of 2022 by importing more LNG and switching to more pipeline gas from Norway and Azerbaijan, as well as increasing wind and solar capacity.